United States. Army.

 This collection contains documents pertaining to Andrew E. McGill, Private First Class in the U.S. Army during World War II until being officially and honorably discharged in 1945.

 This collection consists of a single mounted photograph taken in 1914.
-It pictures the ten men that made up Battery A, part of the 30th "Old Hickory" Division of the United States Army.
+It pictures ten individuals in Battery A, part of the 30th "Old Hickory" Division of the United States Army.
+The back of the photograph includes the names of the individuals along with their home addresses.
+Handwritten details about the unit's numerical identifiers can also be seen on the back.

 This collection consists of three interview transcriptions with Ben Franklin on from 2004-2005 by G. Kurt Piehler, John B. Romeiser, and Braum Lincoln Denton.
 In the interviews, Franklin details his childhood in Knoxville, TN and his service in the U.S. Army during World War II.